Araucaria araucana (monkey puzzle)

 The monkey puzzle is well-adapted to fire, volcanic activity having long caused wildfires in its natural habitat, so this is not a threat under natural circumstances.
 However, fires resulting from human activities (especially agricultural clearances) cause severe damage to remaining populations of the tree.
 Research in Chile, carried out under the auspices of the Flagship Species Fund of the U.K.’s Department of Environment, Food and Rural Affairs (Defra) and Flora & Fauna International (FFI), found at least 80% of the trees remaining in one study area had suffered fire damage.

 Monkey puzzle is one of the iconic threatened trees included in The Global Trees Campaign – an international initiative of Fauna & Flora International (FFI) and Botanic Gardens Conservation International (BGCI), aimed at saving threatened trees.
-You can find out more about the campaign, and how you can help secure a future for monkey puzzles in Chile, by clicking here.

 The name Araucaria araucana comes from the Araucanos, a group of Amerindian tribes of the Araucana linguistic family, some of whom still live in Chile and Argentina.
 The Araucanos consider monkey puzzles to be sacred.
 They traditionally ate the seeds (piñones), which although edible, taste better roasted than raw.
 Piñones continue to be an important part of the diet of Araucanos living close to monkey puzzle populations.
 The dried seeds are made into a flour, which the Araucanos then use to make a fermented beverage (muday).
 The seeds are also fed to livestock, especially during the winter.